variant-database/vdb/README.md

 Additional commands are described [here](Query_Commands.md) and can be listed by entering `help` or `?` in **vdb**.

+**vdb** is described in the bioRxiv manuscript [SARS-CoV-2 lineage B.1.526 emerging in the New York region detected by software utility created to query the spike mutational landscape](https://www.biorxiv.org/content/10.1101/2021.02.14.431043v2).

 ## 2. Installation

 There are two programs: